zyhu-hu/ClimCorrector/tutorials/training_nn_bias_corrector.md

 Author: Zeyuan Hu
 02/19/2025

 This tutorial demonstrates how to use this repository to train a neural network to correct bias in the Superparameterized Community Atmosphere Model (SPCAM).
+When cloning this repository, please make sure to checkout the `tutorial` branch.

 ## 1. Install the Required Packages for Data Preprocessing